grygy/pv217-microservices-materials/04/README.md

 # 04 - Async, Persistence

-## Asynchronous Mutiny
+## SmallRye Mutiny

 Since we will be using reactive approach it is a good thing to know something about Mutiny.

 Mutiny is a reactive programming library for Java.
-It is based on Reactive Streams and Reactive Streams Operators.
+It is based on Reactive Streams and MicroProfile Reactive Streams Operators.
 So when you see `Uni` or `Multi` in the code, it means that the method returns a reactive type and the method is asynchronous.

-**What `Uni` and `Multi` are?**
+**What are `Uni` and `Multi`?**

 `Uni` is a type that emits either a single item or an error. `Multi` is a type that emits a stream of items or an error.